Heterogeneous Deep Graph Infomax: Methodology

 \subsubsection{Negative samples generator}

 The negative sample set $\left\{[\vec{\tilde{h}}_m, \vec{s}]\right\}_{m=1}^M$ is composed of the samples that do not exist in the heterogeneous graph.
-We extend the negative sample geneation approach proposed in~\cite{velivckovic2018deep} to heterogeneous graph setting.
+As our target is to maximize the mutual information between positive nodes and the graph-level summary vector, the generated negative samples will affect the structural information captured by the model.
+In this way, we need high-quality negative samples that keep the structural information preciseness.
+We extend the negative sample generation approach proposed in~\cite{velivckovic2018deep} to heterogeneous graph setting.
 In heterogeneous graph $\mathcal{G}$, we have rich and complex structural information characterized by meta-path based adjacency matrices.
-Our negative samples generator
+Our negative samples generator:

-keeps all meta-path based adjacency matrices unchanged, which can make the overall structure of $\mathcal{G}$ stable.
-We shuffle the rows of the initial node feature matrix $X$, which changes the index of nodes in order to corrupt the node-level connections among them.
+keeps all meta-path based adjacency matrices unchanged but shuffles the rows of the initial node feature matrix $X$, which changes the index of nodes to corrupt the node-level connections among them.
 We provide a simple example to illustrate the procedure of generating negative samples in Figure~\ref{fig:shuffle}.